-To open an existing study, on the File menu (see Figure 2.2, page 2-4), click Open Study, the Open Study dialog box will open (Figure 2.5).
+To open an existing study, on the File menu (see Figure 2.2, page 2-3), click Open Study, the Open Study dialog box will open (see Figure 2.5, page 2-6).
 A list of previously defined studies will appear on the dialog box.
 You double click on the study filename (filenames with the extension ".sty") to retrieve a study.